AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 ## User Management Interface

 So, so we have chirps, we have notifications being sent to users, but we do not have any way to manage these users.

 So let's start to build an interface to do this.

 We are going to create each part of the Management interface in turn, so that CRUD (or BREAD) actions are completed.

+To make it obvious that this is an "administration" area we will be using the "admin" blade template.

 ### Create User Resourceful Routes

 Open the `routes/web.php` file and add a new set of routes before the `require __DIR__.'/auth.php';` line.

 ```php

 Route::resource('users',
 			UserManagementController::class)
 	->middleware(['auth',]);